-theranos was a medical biotech company that has been the center of controversy and media attention due to the practices and opinions of the CEO, Elizabeth Holmes.
+Theranos was a medical biotech company that has been the center of controversy and media attention due to the practices and opinions of the CEO, Elizabeth Holmes.
 This article details her past with the company and how she lost it all because of bad investments and unethical practices.

-In 2015, reports began surfacing claiming that not only did Theranos’ tests often give inaccurate information based off faulty equipment—but some employees suspected as much at the time despite Holmes insisting otherwise.
-This led many people to question her motives behind claims of revolutionary blood test technologies: after all, it seemed like she wanted more than anything else for these types of advanced medical tests to be as accessible and commonplace in society—yet it was also true that she wanted none of the responsibility or accountability for her company’s faulty technologies.
+In 2015, reports began surfacing claiming that not only did Theranos’ tests often give inaccurate information based on faulty equipment—but some employees suspected as much at the time despite Holmes insisting otherwise.
+This led many people to question her motives behind claims of revolutionary blood test technologies: after all, it seemed like she wanted more than anything else for these types of advanced medical tests to be as accessible and commonplace in society—yet it was also confirmed that she wanted none of the responsibility or accountability for her company’s faulty technologies.

-The year 2018 saw Elizabeth Holmes finally lose everything despite hoping otherwise: along with being hit with federal fraud charges, Theranos closed its doors (for good this time), Holmes was forced to pay a $500,000 fine, and she faces up to twenty years in prison if found guilty.
+The year 2018 saw Elizabeth Holmes finally lose everything despite hoping otherwise: along with being hit with federal fraud charges, Theranos closed its doors (for good this time), Holmes was forced to pay a $500,000 fine, and she faced up to twenty years in prison if found guilty.

 The end of Theranos may be here, but the story is far from over: what started as an exciting venture with revolutionary promises has become much more than that; it’s come to represent the dangers of blind ambition coming before rational thought or honesty, no matter how badly one may want to believe otherwise.

 As of the time, this article was written, Theranos is now gone.
-Elizabeth Holmes faces a looming trial date in San Jose where she will likely have her future, and many other things decided for good—and once again, it’s all because of bad investments and unethically handled business practices that could only spell disaster from the start…
+Elizabeth Holmes faces a looming trial date in San Jose, where she will likely have her future, and many other things decided for good—and once again, it’s all because of bad investments and unethically handled business practices that could only spell disaster; from the start.

-Theranos Cheat Sheet
+The Theranos Cheat Sheet